UniToolCall: Unifying Tool-Use Representation, Data, and Evaluation for LLM Agents: Experiments

-\paragraph{Ablation III: Efficacy of the Anchor Linkage Mechanism} We randomly sampled 10 multi-turn samples generated with the Anchor Linkage constraint and 10 generated without it, which were evaluated using our LLM-based rubric (Appendix~\ref{sec:synthetic_eval}).
-As illustrated in the radar chart (Figure~\ref{fig:radar_anchor}), removing the anchor mechanism leads to a substantial performance drop on the specific \textit{Anchor} dimension.
-This confirms that without explicit constraints, generative models struggle to produce later turns that consistently and functionally reference preceding states.
-Consequently, this lack of cross-turn continuity negatively impacts the Query Evaluation dimensions.
-Conversely, the unconstrained baseline yields slightly higher scores in Trajectory Evaluation metrics.
-This dynamic reflects a natural structural trade-off: when multi-turn episodes lack strict inter-turn dependencies, they tend to degenerate into a series of decoupled, simpler single-turn interactions.
-Ultimately, these results demonstrate that the Anchor Linkage mechanism is indispensable for synthesizing genuinely coherent, complex multi-turn datasets.
+\paragraph{Ablation III: Efficacy of the Anchor Linkage Mechanism} We randomly sampled 10 multi-turn trajectories generated with and without the Anchor constraint, evaluated via our LLM-based rubric (Appendix~\ref{sec:synthetic_eval}).
+As Figure~\ref{fig:radar_anchor} illustrates, removing the mechanism causes only minor fluctuations (-0.25 to +0.21) across generic metrics.
+This is expected: without explicit constraints, LLMs default to producing decoupled, locally fluent single-turn queries.
+Because these unconstrained queries remain linguistically coherent, generic metrics fail to penalize their lack of multi-turn context.
+To diagnose this structural blind spot, we rely on the specific \textit{Anchor} dimension, which captures a catastrophic failure ($\Delta -0.85$) without the linkage.
+In the compressed 1-10 scale, this severe drop explicitly confirms that unconstrained models struggle to reference preceding states.
+Ultimately, this demonstrates that Anchor Linkage is an indispensable hard constraint for synthesizing genuinely coherent multi-turn datasets.